Eileen Bell

-Eileen Bell CBE (born 15 August 1943) is an Alliance Party politician from Dromara, Northern Ireland.
+Eileen Bell CBE (born 15 August 1943) is a retired Alliance Party politician from Dromara, Northern Ireland.
 She was a member of the Northern Ireland Assembly (MLA) for North Down from 1998 to 2007, and is a former deputy leader of the Alliance Party.

 Early life

 Bell was born in Dromara and grew up in West Belfast.
 She was educated at the Dominican College, Belfast and the University of Ulster.
 She held a number of jobs including working in the Civil Service and later as Welfare Officer for the Community of the Peace People.

 Political career

-In 1986 she became General Secretary of the Alliance Party.
-Later in 1993 she won election to North Down Borough Council.
-She was later elected as one of two "top-up" members of the 1996 Northern Ireland Peace Forum and in the 1998 Northern Ireland Assembly elections won a seat in North Down.
+In 1986, she became General Secretary of the Alliance Party.
+Later, in 1993, she won the election to North Down Borough Council.
+She was later elected as one of two "top-up" members of the 1996 Northern Ireland Peace Forum and in the 1998 Northern Ireland Assembly elections she won a seat in North Down.

-In June 2001 Bell was appointed Deputy Leader of the Alliance by Seán Neeson, following the resignation of Seamus Close over disagreements on the party's direction.
-However Neeson himself soon resigned and Bell stood for the leadership as a traditionalist bridge-building candidate, against David Ford who was on the more consciously Liberal, internationalist wing of the party.
+In June 2001, Bell was appointed Deputy Leader of the Alliance by Seán Neeson, following the resignation of Seamus Close over disagreements on the party's direction.
+However, Neeson himself soon resigned and Bell stood for the leadership as a traditionalist bridge-building candidate, against David Ford who was on the more consciously Liberal, internationalist wing of the party.
 At the Party's council Bell received 45 votes to Ford's 86 and she remained as the party's deputy leader.
 In the 2003 Assembly elections she retained her seat.

-On 10 December 2005 it was announced that Bell would stand down as Deputy Leader of the party and not contest the next Assembly elections.
+On 10 December 2005, it was announced that Bell would stand down as Deputy Leader of the party and not contest the next Assembly elections.

 Bell acted as the Speaker of the Assembly established by the Northern Ireland Act 2006 and of the Transitional Assembly established by the Northern Ireland (St Andrews Agreement) Act 2006.
-On 8 May 2006 she was appointed Speaker of the Northern Ireland Assembly (which had been suspended since 2002) only to be replaced that same day by William Hay.
+On 8 May 2006, she was appointed Speaker of the Northern Ireland Assembly (which had been suspended since 2002) only to be replaced that same day by William Hay.